greenrice-wtnb/AgriSynapse/README.md

      will continue to be sent according to the set offset time.
   * The **Gateway Node** does not have an operation mode change function.
   * By clicking the operation mode button in the header of the management dashboard ( `dashboard` ), you can batch change the operation modes of the sensor nodes in all fields where the system is installed.
 Additionally, you can change the operation mode of the sensor node on a field-by-field basis using the operation mode change button at the top of each field ID card on the management dashboard.

+### Expected Use Cases
+* In addition to its default use as an automated paddy field water level management system, the following use cases are anticipated for **AgriSynapse**.
+Beyond these, various expansions can be implemented based on your own creative ideas.

+    * A system that automatically irrigates crops by determining the strength of sunlight and the dryness of the soil based on the solar panel's generated voltage and soil moisture.
+    * A system that measures temperature, humidity, and CO2 concentration, automatically calculates the vapor pressure deficit (VPD), and performs environmental control for cultivation facilities.
+    * A system equipped with temperature and acceleration sensors to monitor the health status of livestock by measuring body temperature and activity levels, linked with stable equipment.
+    * A system linked with pest control traps that sends a notification when a pest is caught in the trap.
+    * A simple security system installed at the entrances and exits of fields, warehouses, or factories, connected to motion sensors, etc., to monitor people entering and exiting outside of management hours using means other than surveillance cameras.

+etc.

 ## ⚠️ Disclaimer